mahefasolofo/automationExercise_API/README.md

 API test project in https://automationexercise.com/api_list via Postman

 ## Getting started
+- clone the project into your local repository
 - go to Postman
-- on the left of the MyWorkspace side bar click on Import.
+- on the left of the My Workspace side bar click on Import.
 - Choose the file "AutomationExercise API.postman_collection.json"
 - Import